-The correct answer – No, I hire remotely to snap up the best talent and align with the ethos of remote work.
+The correct remote hiring method: Hire remotely to snap up the best talent and align with the ethos of remote work.

 Let’s get this out the way right now; we know that hiring remote employees is cheaper than traditional recruitment methods.
 From a hiring perspective, it saves costs in travel, venue hire, and accommodation.
-But, that’s not the only benefit on the table.
+But that’s not the only benefit.

-If the only benefit you’re currently receiving from hiring remotely is saving on $$$, you’re probably doing it wrong!
+If the only benefit you’re currently receiving from hiring remotely is saving cash, you’re probably doing it wrong!

 Fail to do so, and you risk employees making a fast exit from your company when they realize working remotely isn’t right for them.

-The correct answer – Yes, I use a tool tailored to hire those working remotely.
+The correct remote hiring method: Use a tool tailored to hire those working remotely.